-As a legal adult an 18 year old cannot be forced to visit with their parent if they do want to and can choose their own parenting time schedule.
+As a legal adult, an 18 year old cannot be forced to visit with their parent if they want to and can choose their parenting time schedule.

 There should also be language in a court order that also explains this.

 - Definitions 1(a)(2) “In this Standard Possession Order “child” includes each child, whether one or more, who is a subject of this suit while that child is under the age of eighteen years and not otherwise emancipated.”

 - General Terms (2) Duration “The periods of possession ordered above apply to the child the subject of this suit while that child is under the age of eighteen years and not otherwise emancipated.”

 A common visitation schedule outlined in court orders.
 It typically includes alternating weekends, extended periods during holidays, and specific time during summer vacations.

 In some cases, parents may work out a visitation schedule tailored to their specific circumstances.
 This could involve variations in weekends, weekdays, or extended time during school breaks.

 If concerns about the child’s safety or well-being arise, the court may order supervised visitation, where visits take place under the supervision of a designated third party.